CiaronHowell/ciaronhowell/README.md

 ### Hi there 👋

-🧑🏻‍💻 Currently a Research Software Engineer at STFC - Hartree Cent
+🧑🏻‍💻 Research Software Engineer at STFC - Hartree Centre

 📜 Computer Science with Software Development - University of Liverpool